-Djokovic Grateful For 'Rollercoaster' 2018
+Djokovic grateful for 'rollercoaster' 2018

 "Hopefully I can take the confidence that I had in the second half of the season into the first half of 2019."

-Djokovic added that he was now taking a different approach to his career.
+Djokovic said that he was now taking a different approach to his career.

 "I feel I am not prioritising success on the tennis court for the sake of success only as I used to do probably until about five years ago," he said.